marcel1520/Marcel1520/README.md

 My name is Marcel and this is my GitHub Profile.

+After the completion of a Software Engineering Course at Masterschool I am now specializing in Machine Learning and AI Tasks.
+I am especially interested in the mechanics behind the functionality of LLMs and am currently completing a set of lectures that give comprehensive insight in the architecture of Neural Networks.

 <!--
 **marcel1520/Marcel1520** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.